arbor-sim/arbor/doc/install.rst

     mkdir build
     cd build

-    # 2) Use CMake to configure the build in release mode.
+    # 2) Use CMake to configure the build.
+    # By default Arbor builds in release mode, i.e. with optimizations on.
     # Release mode should be used for installing and benchmarking Arbor
-    cmake .. -DCMAKE_BUILD_TYPE=release
+    cmake ..

     # 3) Build Arbor
     make -j 4